GianfrancoDePace/GianfrancoDePace/README.md

 ### Hi there 👋

-I'm a full stack developer based in Monza.<br />
+I'm a full stack developer based in Monza.
+Currently working at <a href= https://sinapsi.ai/> Sinapsi.ai <br />
 Always looking for something interesting to do. <br />
 I love technology, coding and good stories.